jere-software/bullfrog/README.md

 * GNAT Community 2019 (GPLv3)
 * FSF GNAT 8.2.0 (GPLv3 with Runtime Exception)
 * FSF GNAT 9.1.0 (GPLv3 with Runtime Exception)
+* FSF GNAT 10.3.0 (GPLv3 with Runtime Exception)

 __Linux__
 * Untested

 ## Components
 ### Smart_Access Types
-In the **Bullfrog.Access_Types.Smart_Access** and **Bullfrog.Access_Types.Simple_Smart_Access** packages, the Bullfrog library provides a variety of types designed to make memory management as automatic as possible.
+In the **Bullfrog.Access_Types.Smart_Access** and **Bullfrog.Access_Types.Advanced_Smart_Access** packages, the Bullfrog library provides a variety of types designed to make memory management as automatic as possible.
 These are intended to be "building block" types and not client facing types.
 In a basic sense, the 3 primary types are:

 * **Shared_Access** - Manages an access type so that it can be shared among various objects.
 A Shared_Access object is copiable but it does a shallow copy (so copies the internal access variable, not the object itself).
-This type, when instantiated from the Smart_Access generic package, can be used with Incomplete formal types in generics to make self referencial data structures, but be aware of circular dependancies if you do so.
+This type, when instantiated from the Advanced_Smart_Access generic package, can be used with Incomplete formal types in generics to make self referencial data structures, but be aware of circular dependancies if you do so.

 * **Weak_Access** - Primarily used to break circular dependencies in self referencial types that use Shared_Access objects.
 Additionally, they can be used to emulate "handle" type designs since they do not allow direct access to the object.
 A Weak_Access object must be promoted to a Shared_Access object in order to access the underlying resource.